Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Experiments and results

 \section{Experiments and results}

-The retrospective method $RetroBM$, described in subsection~\ref{ssec:retro_data}, was applied to several consecutive years (2006-2019) of the evolution of MeSH for the development of respective datasets.
-These datasets were then used to run experiments with the weak labeling functions, described in subsection~\ref{ssec:WS_study}, and the $DBM$ models for fine-grained semantic indexing, described in subsection~\ref{ssec:model_dev}.
-The first set of validation experiments was performed on the dataset developed for fine-grained labels introduced in 2006 (\textit{2006 dataset}).
-These experiments were used to make design choices about the architecture and configurations of the $DBM$ method, such as the specific pre-trained \textit{BERT} model to fine-tune, the $balance\_n$ value, and the specific weak supervision enhancement approach.
-The data introduced in the subsequent years were used in ``evaluation experiments'', which aimed to confirm the choices made on the \textit{2006 dataset}.
+$RetroBM$ was applied to fourteen consecutive years (2006-2019) of MeSH evolution for developing respective ground-truth datasets (\textit{test\textsubscript{y}}).
+Then, $DBM$ developed respective weakly-labelled training datasets (\textit{WS\_dev\textsubscript{y}}) for $FGSI$-model development (Subsection~\ref{ssec:retro_data_2005-2020}).
+Out of these datasets, we used the ones for labels introduced in 2006 (\textit{2006 datasets}) for ``validation experiments'', in order to make design choices about the architecture and configurations of the $DBM$ method (Subsection~\ref{ssec:val_experiments}).
+Finally, the datasets for unseen fine-grained labels introduced in the subsequent years (\textit{2007-2019 datasets}) were used in the ``evaluation experiments'' (Subsection~\ref{ssec:eval_experiments}), which aimed to confirm the choices made on the \textit{2006 datasets}.